 Hence, it is always better to perform a routine check on the customer service of the company.
 If you decided to go for a model produced by a reputed company, you can be assured the services will be of world-class but on the contrary, if you buy a product from an under established company you may face issues regarding its after-sale service.
 Hence make sure you plan the same well in advance.

 The gas heaters are generally economical as they come at lower prices as compared to the electric heaters.
 You will be able to find a good or compact as well as a self-sufficient heater at a price range of INR 4,000 to 4,500 with an instant capacity of 6 liters.
 This price range is generally affordable as compared to electric heaters with similar specifications, which are available at the price range of above INR 6,000.
 Also, make sure you don’t weigh in the price to be the only deciding factor.
 You must check onto each and every aforementioned aspect and only, then consider the price between similarly performing models.
 If you have a fixed rather, lesser budget, a gas heater will fit onto your demand as well as your budget.

-As a concluding note, stick to the entire list and factors as you will be saving a lot if you buy such a heater, given the economic price, consumes lesser energy and causes zero to no wastage.
-As you will be gaining reliable access to instant heated water, on demand, without having to change or repair the heater, frequently!
-Also take into account the after-sale service, availability of spare parts, operating costs and the flow rate.
+As a concluding note, stick to the entire list and factors as you will be saving a lot if you buy such a heater, given the economic price, consumes lesser energy, and causes zero to no wastage.
+As you will be gaining reliable access to instant heated water, on-demand, without having to change or repair the heater, frequently!
+Also, consider the after-sale service, availability of spare parts, operating costs, and the flow rate.

 Benefits over Electric Water Heater